-- 5. Install the new 3/4" clamp group U-bolts, washers, and locknuts.
-The locknuts must be replaced when the clamp group is removed, to prevent premature bolt fatigue. - 6.
-Snug the clamp group, DO NOT torque at this time. - 7.
-Raise the axle and the leaf spring assembly into the front hanger and rear shackle assembly. - 8.
-Install the /4" spring eye bolts, washers and locknuts.
-Snug bolts.
-DO NOT tighten. - 9.
-Ensure that the clamp group is properly aligned and the U-bolts are seated in the top pad, and the bottom axle wrap is centered with the top axle wrap.
-See Figure 9-8.
+- 1. Install the new bottom axle wrap liner into bottom axle wrap. - 2.
+Install the bottom axle wrap on axle. - Install new 3⁄4" U-bolts, washers and locknuts.
+Ensure that the clamp group is properly aligned, the U-bolts are seated in the top pad, and the bottom axle wrap is centered with the top axle wrap, see Figure 9-8.